 Which foods are the best sources of iron?

-As with most nutrients and essential minerals, the best way to get iron is through your diet where possible.
+As with most nutrients and essential minerals, the best way to get iron is through your diet.

-There are lots of delicious and healthy meals you can make that are high in iron – you can have a look at some recipe ideas here.
-If you’re vegetarian, you might want to check out these iron-rich recipes, and if you’re vegan, this article features plant-based iron-rich recipes.
+There are lots of delicious and healthy meals you can make that are high in iron.
+For inspiration, have a look at these iron-rich recipe ideas from Eating Well.
+If you’re vegetarian, you might want to check out these recipes from Brit + Co, and if you’re vegan, this article from Olive features plant-based iron-rich recipes.

 Heme iron

-Heme iron is more easily absorbed by the body and can be found in animal products like red meat; fish, including halibut, haddock, salmon, or tuna; shellfish, like clams, oysters, and mussels; organ meat (like liver), and eggs.
+Heme iron is more easily absorbed by the body and can be found in animal products like red meat, fish (including halibut, haddock, salmon, and tuna), shellfish (like clams, oysters, and mussels), organ meat (like liver), and eggs.

-Of all heme iron foods, the iron that’s found in red meat is the easiest for our bodies to absorb.
-The problem with this is that, due to the increased risk of diabetes, heart disease, and certain cancers linked to red meat, many people are trying to reduce their consumption of red meat or cut it out altogether.
+The iron that’s found in red meat is the easiest for our bodies to absorb.
+However, the problem with this is that red meat has been linked to an increased risk of diabetes, heart disease, and certain cancers.
+So many people are trying to reduce their consumption of red meat or cut it out altogether.
+This means it’s important to be aware of other iron-rich foods, such as those which contain non-heme iron.

 Non-heme iron

-Non-heme iron is found in plants and the best food sources include dried fruits like figs and apricots, dark green leafy vegetables, nuts and seeds, fortified breakfast cereals, as well as chickpeas, beans, and pulses.
+Non-heme iron is found in plants and the best food sources include dried fruits like figs and apricots, dark green leafy vegetables, nuts and seeds, fortified breakfast cereals, chickpeas, beans, and pulses.

-The good news, however, is that non-heme iron rich foods usually come packed with plenty of antioxidants, anti-inflammatories, and vitamins, which help boost our immune system.
+The good news, however, is that non-heme iron-rich foods usually come packed with plenty of antioxidants, anti-inflammatories, and vitamins, which can boost our immune system.

-If you’re trying to cut back on the amount of red meat you’re eating or you follow a plant-based diet, the good news is that there are several steps you can take to help your body absorb more iron than it would otherwise.
+If you’re trying to cut back on the amount of red meat you’re eating or you follow a plant-based diet, there are several steps you can take to help your body absorb more iron than it would otherwise.

 Vitamin C